New York struggles to shelter, process asylum-seekers amid heat

 At the Roosevelt Hotel, which replaced the Port Authority Bus Terminal as the processing hub for migrants new to the city, asylum-seekers are supposed to be given food, water, and for the single men, transportation to shelter.

-Hamid came to the United States "to work and for a home," he said, adding that he can't go back because, "we are threatened with death."
-A recent U.S. State Department travel advisory for Mauritania warned of violent crime in the North African country and said its police lack resources.
+Mr Hamid came to the United States "to work and for a home", he said, adding that he can't go back because, "we are threatened with death".
+A recent US State Department travel advisory for Mauritania warned of violent crime in the North African country and said its police lack resources.

 New York state is bound by a decades-old consent decree from a class-action lawsuit to provide shelter for those without homes.
 As more migrants have arrived, a range of approaches to housing them, from tents to relocation to other parts of the state, has been tried.

-Dino Redzic, the owner of Uncle Paul's Pizza and Cafe next door to the Roosevelt, gives pizza daily to the men outside.
-Adams' policies aren't doing enough, he said.
+Mr Dino Redzic, the owner of Uncle Paul's Pizza and Cafe next door to the Roosevelt, gives pizza daily to the men outside.
+Mr Adams' policies aren't doing enough, he said.

-"Thirty one years ago, I was in their shoes," said Redzic, a Yugoslav refugee.
+"Thirty-one years ago, I was in their shoes," said Mr Redzic, a Yugoslav refugee.

-"To help makes me feel good, but to watch this here, I just don't understand why this was so organized in the beginning but is now a broken system."
+"To help makes me feel good, but to watch this here, I just don't understand why this was so organised in the beginning but is now a broken system."
+REUTERS

 Read more of the latest in